 A good pair of hiking footwear will last many outings and many miles, but this comes with a caveat.
 Hiking footwear will last as long as they are cared for.

-The life of a hiking boot is an intense one and they will wear down over time, but neglect will see your comfortable hiking boots deteriorate much faster than they need to.
+Whether they're your winter boots, summer hikers, or your year-round 3-season footwear, the life of a hiking boot is an intense one and they will wear down over time.
+But neglect will see your comfortable hiking boots deteriorate much faster than they need to.

 Fortunately, hiking boot care is not an arduous task and we’re here to show you how to do it properly.